pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 Habits are the most influential force in the mind of the buyer, the thing that most pulls back from the purchase.

 All the other forces have to compensate for the pull of that gravity well.

+## All Together, The Four Forces at Play in the Decision

 If all the forces check out, you've got a sale.
 If the top forces are stronger than the bottom forces, you've got a sale.
 If the bottom forces are stronger than the top forces, you don't have a sale.